sharpicx/sharpicx.github.io/README.md

-literally, based in [plainwhite-jekyll](https://github.com/samarsault/plainwhite-jekyll) theme. but i fixed the bugs by modified some codes. this site was licensed by MIT License.
+literally, based in [plainwhite-jekyll](https://github.com/samarsault/plainwhite-jekyll) theme.<br/> but i fixed the bugs by modified some codes. <br/> this site was licensed by MIT License.